 When I began blogging in March 2012, I really had no idea what I was doing.
-By researching and with the help of blogger friends, I slowly grew Call Me PMc.
+By researching and with the help of blogger friends, I slowly grew to Call Me PMc.
 For new bloggers, I want to make it a little easier to find help.
 Below are resources on how to start a blog that I used and continue to use.
-You can find additional information at my Important Links tab.
+You can find additional information in my Important Links tab.

 Some of the links below are affiliate links.
 This means I will earn a commission if you purchase through them, this service is something I offer in order to pay to run callmepmc.com.
 It doesn’t cost extra for you to go through my affiliate links.